 Furthermore, since there was no evidence that any person was mistreated by the named emailers on the basis of race, as the emails are clearly contemptuous of blacks and Barack Hussein Obama, as well as Michelle Obama.
 However, no person in Ferguson, much less the Obamas can claim any harm from these email actors.
 [Ferguson Releases Racist Emails That Sent Employees Packing, by Jennifer Mann, St. Louis Post Dispatch, April 4, 2015]

 That week, Ferguson police Capt.
 Rick Henke and Sgt.
 William Mudd resigned and Court Clerk Mary Ann Twitty was fired over the emails.
-They did not receive severance packages.Until now, it was not known who sent which emails and whether there were recipients beyond those three individuals.
+They did not receive severance packages.And it appears that of the three, there was only one who sent the majority of the emails:

 Based on what the city released Friday, it appears most of the emails were sent from Twitty to the officers.
 Mudd did send one email to Twitty that made cracks about welfare recipients being unemployed, unable to speak English, lazy and having no “clue who their daddies are.”So, for two FPD officers, one email for Mudd was enough to force him to resign, and apparently no emails were sent by Henke, and despite there being no connection between the emails and their performance on the job.

 Nor was there any evidence that the emails were sent by Twitty were connected to any work performance issues.
 She sent a private message which no person complained about.
 If she had said the jokes to a member of the public while on official business, one might have an issue, but that did not occur.

 So, for millions of dollars spent on this investigation, only seven private emails were discovered that in the end did not show any actual failure or misconduct on the job.
 But it is not within the authority of the CRD to investigate the private opinions of Americans.

 And these are the same people who tell us that communists and Islamists have the right to hold government jobs.
 Clearly the CRD opinion of freedom of speech is not content neutral.
 It has identified opinions, in fact just jokes, that are not approved, and sought to deprive persons of life, liberty, and property, and did so successfully.

 Across the country, the same situation was occurring in San Francisco.
-The DOJ was conducting a criminal investigation into police corruption in the San Francisco Police Department (SFPD) and managed to convict two officers of several accused of robbing drug dealers
+The DOJ was conducting a criminal investigation into police corruption in the San Francisco Police Department (SFPD) and managed to convict two officers of several accused of robbing drug dealers.

 However, as part of the investigation, the FBI released to the SFPD personal texts unrelated to the investigation from the accused officers to other officers unrelated to the investigation.
 [San Francisco Police Officers to Be Dismissed Over Racist Texts, by Timothy Williams, NYT April 3, 2015]

 San Francisco’s police chief said Friday that he had moved to dismiss seven officers who sent or received text messages that spoke of lynching African-Americans and burning crosses.So, 2-3 year old texts unrelated to work are to be used as justification to fire white officers.
 There is no evidence that they acted unlawfully either on the job or off.
 More disturbingly is how the FBI came across the texts.
 The FBI could have obtained the texts as part of the ongoing investigation with a Grand Jury subpoena or through a Title III intercept.
 In either case, the FBI would have been prohibited from releasing the information to the SFPD as Grand Jury information cannot be released except during trial, and this information was not released during the above trial of the two officers.